bombies/Robertify-Bot/README.md

 - Fun commands such as 8ball and polls!

 ## Supported sources and formats
-Robertify supports all sources and formats supported by [lavaplayer](https://github.com/sedmelluq/lavaplayer#supported-formats)
 ### Available Sources
 - YouTube
 - Spotify